Kowloon Restaurant

 Kowloon Restaurant is a pan-Asian restaurant in Saugus, Massachusetts.
-The restaurant serves a range of Chinese, Cantonese, Sichuan, Japanese, Thai, and Polynesian, and dishes in several themed dining rooms and lounges.
+The restaurant serves a range of Chinese (Cantonese and Sichuan), Japanese, Thai, and Polynesian, and dishes in several themed dining rooms and lounges.
 Kowloon was called one of the best Chinese restaurants in New England by Boston television station WHDH in 2004.

 Visiting the restaurant is a tradition for many New England families on birthdays, anniversaries, and graduations.
 It is also considered a top destination for fans of tiki culture and has been a stop on organized tours.
 The restaurant has been owned through three generations of the same family.

 Attributes

 Kowloon Restaurant is in Saugus, Massachusetts, a short distance north of Boston.
 It is a landmark along U.S. Route 1.
 The property spans 5 acre.

 The restaurant exterior includes a 30 ft tiki statue above its entrance.
 The first floor holds a bar, while the second has a showroom stage where Jerry Seinfeld, Frankie Avalon and Phyllis Diller have performed.
 Comedian and actor Dane Cook is a noted fan, and stated that he has performed there several hundred times.

 The restaurant has about 1,200 seats in total.
 Themed areas include a lagoon, tiki-hut-shaped booths, and a fake ship deck.